By Arwa Lodhi

 The solarbox can charge up to 100 phones a day, offering a 20 per cent battery boost in 10 minutes.
 Craston said that the booths will serve about six people per hour, and will provide a much-needed service in the age of smart phone reliance.
 Craston admitted that on the day of the launch of his project, “my phone ran out of battery and I genuinely had to use the box.”

+With millions of tourists packing in London’s myriad hotels every day, surely this is a great idea – think of how many people forgot their chargers, or weren’t aware of the UK’s three pronged electrical outlets.
 The boxes will be regularly maintained and locked overnight to prevent theft and vandalism–as shame for those needing a quick charge to call a late night Uber, though.